lintingbin/Erl-AutoCompletion/README.md

 # Erl-AutoCompletion

-This plugin only supports Sublime Text 3.
+This is an Erlang auto-completion and goto-definition plugin of the Sublime editor.
+It only supports Sublime Text 3.

 Installation
 ------------